-Broad ISP safe harbor: Article 85Ñ of Chile's copyright law establishes a safe harbor for hosting service providers and search engine, linking, or reference services that do not have "effective knowledge" of IPR infringement, which - by law - can only be established by a court order (issued as per procedure under Article 85Q).
+Broad Internet Service Provider (ISP) Safe Harbor: Article 85Ñ of Chile's copyright law establishes a safe harbor for hosting service providers and search engine, linking, or reference services that do not have "effective knowledge" of IPR infringement, which - by law - can be established only by a court order (issued as per procedure under Article 85Q).
 This provision significantly limits the circumstances where a hosting, search, or linking service provider can be liable for infringements committed by its users.
-This article also opens the door to abuse because online services that engage in making copyright-protected transmissions routinely seek to portray themselves as mere 'hosting' services to avoid liability under copyright law.
+This article also opens the door to abuse because online services that engage in making copyright-protected transmissions routinely seek to portray themselves as mere "hosting" services to avoid liability under copyright law.
 Article 85O, which sets out the conditions for liability limitation, also poses problems due to its conflicting criteria.
-The provision at first appears to narrow down the safe harbor by setting out an additional eligibility criterion that "service providers" must meet to avoid liability for IP infringements, namely: "that the service has not generated, nor selected the material or the recipient" (Article 85O (c)).
+The provision at first appears to narrow the safe harbor by setting out an additional eligibility criterion that "service providers" must meet to avoid liability for IP infringements, namely: "that the service has not generated, nor selected the material or the recipient" (Article 85O (c)).
 However, the last sentence of Article 85O then sets out that providers of "search, linking or reference services" are exempt from these additional conditions.
-This carve-out from the safe harbor eligibility criteria also creates a scope of abuse of the copyright liability limitations.

-Content Removal: Where ISPs are eliqible for the above safe harbor privileges.
-Article 85Q of the copyright law requires ISPs to remove or disable access to copyright infringing content only following a court order that rights holders obtain after a lengthy and complicated court process that can take over a year.
+Content Removal: Where ISPs are eligible for the above safe harbor privileges, Article 85Q of the copyright law requires ISPs to remove or disable access to copyright infringing content only following a lengthy, expensive, and complicated court process that can take over a year and is out of step with international norms.
 This legal requirement can be an excuse for ISPs unwilling to take down content and can even be a legal obstacle for ISPs who would otherwise react to rights holders' takedown requests expeditiously.
 There is no incentive for ISPs to act expeditiously to remove infringing material, and there are no fines or sanctions for non-compliance with takedown notices.
-Instead, the law provides time consuming and disproportionately burdensome obligations on rights holders such as requiring rights holders to have a legal representative in Chile to send notices of infringement.
+Instead, the law provides time-consuming and disproportionately burdensome obligations on rights holders, such as requiring rights holders to have a legal representative in Chile to send notices of infringement.
 Currently, the only method of tackling infringing content online is to follow the burdensome and ineffective notice-and-notice system (Article 85U), which requires ISPs to pass on takedown requests to uploaders.
 However, rights holders have no way to know whether an infringer has actually been notified to take down material, and there are no provisions to deter repeat infringers or to ensure that the notified content stays down.
-The cost and ineffectiveness of Chile's "notice- and-notice" system has prompted the music industry to discontinue using it altogether.
+The cost and ineffectiveness of Chile's "notice-and-notice" system has prompted the music industry to discontinue using it altogether.
 The only remaining option available to rights holders is to initiate a civil case directly against the user, a practical impossibility given the very high numbers of infringing users.
-We urge the Chilean government to amend its 2010 law to develop a meaningful legal framework for addressing copyright infringement online.
+IIPA urges the Chilean government to amend its 2010 law to develop a meaningful legal framework for addressing copyright infringement online.
 As part of this, to avoid abuse of the "safe harbor" provisions, the law should also clarify that liability privileges are available only to passive and neutral intermediaries that do not contribute to infringing activities.
-Finally, so as to be effective, the system should require measures that have been demonstrated to be effective in preventing or restraining infringement, including removing infringing content on sites that have been identified by the rights holder.
+Finally, to be effective, the system should require measures that have been demonstrated to be effective in preventing or restraining infringement, including removing infringing content on sites that have been identified by the rights holder.